matijakolaric-com/django-music-publisher/README.rst

 upon request.

 **This branch contains extension for US publishers with separate entitites in each of the US PROs.
-It is NOT FINISHED.**
+It is NOT FINISHED.
+Please use the master branch.**

 Introduction
 ===============================================================================